ZhimingZhou/AM-GANs-refactored/README.md

 This is a clean implementation of **[Activation Maximization Generative Adversarial Nets](https://arxiv.org/abs/1703.02000)**.

-It also provides modularized implementation of evaluation metrics including AM-Score, Inception-Score and FID, along with a simple yet powerful logger system.
+It also provides modularized implementation of evaluation metrics including AM-Score, Inception-Score and FID, along with a simple yet powerful logging system.

 It was written with tensorflow-1.5 and python3.5.
 You can setting up the required environments according to build_env.sh.